dfelinto/blender-manual/manual/render/eevee/render_settings/depth_of_field.rst

 Sprite Threshold
    Minimum brightness a pixel needs to have to be considered by the sprite-based depth of field.
-   Higher values will improve performance but will reduce highlight quality.
+   Higher values will improve the performance but will also reduce the quality of highlights.
-   Brightness is in scene referred color space.
+   Brightness is in the scene's referred color space.

 Neighbor Rejection
    Maximum intensity to consider when doing sprite neighborhood rejection.
-   This should be set to a brightness value above which there is little visual differences to be noticeable after color management.
+   This should be set to a brightness value above which there is small visual differences to be noticeable after color management.
-   Lower values will improve the performance but will reduce highlight quality.
+   Lower values will improve the performance but will also reduce the quality of highlights.
-   Brightness is in scene referred color space.
+   Brightness is in the scene's referred color space.

 Denoise Amount
    This will reduce the flickering by clamping the color of